richb-hanover/qStudio-PRQL-Lessons/qStudio-PRQL_Quick_Start_#1.md

-# qStudio/PRQL Lesson #1 - Demonstration
+# qStudio/PRQL Quick Start #1 - Demonstration

 Over the years, we have collected a ton of data - mostly from spreadsheets or PDF files,